Seamless, Correct, and Generic Programming over Serialised Data: Inspecting a Buffer's Content

-Now that we can deserialise an entire layer of \IdrisFunction{Meaning}, the only thing we are missing to be able to generically manipulate trees is the ability to expose the top constructor of a tree stored at a \IdrisType{Pointer.Mu} position.
-Remembering the data layout detailed in \Cref{fig:data-layout}, this will amount to inspecting the tag used by the node and then deserialising the offsets stored immediately after it.
+Now that we can deserialise an entire layer of \IdrisFunction{Meaning}, the only thing we are missing to be able to generically manipulate trees is the ability to expose the top node of a tree stored at a \IdrisType{Pointer.Mu} position.
+This will require the addition of a new function to the trusted core: the function \IdrisFunction{out}.
+Its type states that given a pointer to a tree \IdrisBound{t} of type \IdrisBound{cs} we can get an \IdrisType{IO} process revealing the top node of \IdrisBound{t}.